ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-9-mod-pogil.rst

 It is best to use a POGIL approach with the following.
 In POGIL students work in groups on activities and each member has an assigned role.
 For more information see `https://cspogil.org/Home <https://cspogil.org/Home>`_.
+This page is based on a POGIL activity from Helen Hu at that site.

 ..	index::
 	single: modulus